frankframework/frankframework/test/src/main/tools/setupDB/README.md

 ## Getting Started

-You can see three folders
+There are three folders containing Docker configurations:
-    - IAF-MS-SQL
+    - MsSqlServer
-    - IAF-Oracle
+    - Oracle
-    - IAF-MySQL
+    - MySQL

 These instructions will cover usage information and for the docker container